Pronunciation dictionaries allow you to customize how specific words are pronounced in your text-to-speech synthesis. This is particularly useful for:

 Common Issues

-Dictionary not found: Ensure you’re using the correct dictionary ID and that the dictionary hasn’t been deleted.
-Pronunciations not applied: Verify that:
+• Make sure you’re using the correct dictionary ID and that the dictionary hasn’t been deleted.

-• The dictionary ID is included in your TTS request
+• Verify that the dictionary ID is included in your TTS request.

-• The words in your text match exactly with the words in your dictionary (case-sensitive)
+• Ensure the words in your text match exactly (case-sensitive) with your dictionary entries.

 Error Responses